idameitil/sdpl-utilizing-gts/README.md

 ### All-vs-all blast

-Locally run `sh src/ssn-clustering/all-vs-all.sh [timestamp]`
+Locally run `sh src/all-vs-all-blast/all-vs-all.sh`

-On the HPC run `python3 /work3/idamei/ssn-clusterings/$1/prepare-all-vs-all.py $1`
+On the HPC run `python3 /work3/idamei/all-vs-all-blast/prepare-all-vs-all.py`

-And `sh /work3/idamei/ssn-clusterings/$1/submit.sh`
+And `sh /work3/idamei/all-vs-all-blast/submit.sh`

-When all jobs are finished, run: `tar -czvf /work3/idamei/ssn-clusterings/[timestamp].tar.gz /work3/idamei/ssn-clusterings/[timestamp]`
+When all jobs are finished, run: `tar -czvf /work3/idamei/all-vs-all-blast.tar.gz /work3/idamei/all-vs-all-blast`

-Then locally run: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/all-vs-all-blast[timestamp].tar.gz data/wzy/ssn-clusterings/all-vs-all-blast/`
-Unpack it and move to data/wzy/ssn-clusterings/all-vs-all-blast/.
+Then locally run: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/all-vs-all-blast.tar.gz data/wzy/all-vs-all-blast` Unpack it and move to `data/wzy/all-vs-all-blast/`.
 This file is too big to store in GitHub, so is only stored locally.

 ### Make network file
-To make the network file run `src/ssn-clustering/make-network-file.py [timestamp]`.
+To make the network file run `src/ssn-clustering/make-network-file.py`.

-This will create the file `data/wzy/ssn-clusterings/all-vs-all-blast/[timestamp]/network`.
+This will create the file `data/wzy/all-vs-all-blast/network`.

 ### Cluster